gardener/gardener/README.md

 [![GoDoc](https://godoc.org/github.com/gardener/gardener?status.svg)](https://godoc.org/github.com/gardener/gardener)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1822/badge)](https://bestpractices.coreinfrastructure.org/projects/1822)

-Gardener implements the automated management and operation of [Kubernetes](https://kubernetes.io/) clusters as a service and provides extensibility concepts which allow support for any cloud or infrastructure provider.
-Its main principle is to leverage Kubernetes concepts for all of its tasks.
+Gardener implements the automated management and operation of [Kubernetes](https://kubernetes.io/) clusters as a service and provides a fully validated extensibility framework that can be adjusted to any programmatic cloud or infrastructure provider.

+Gardener's main principle is to **leverage Kubernetes concepts for all of its tasks**.

 In essence, Gardener is an [extension API server](https://kubernetes.io/docs/tasks/access-kubernetes-api/setup-extension-api-server/) that comes along with a bundle of custom controllers.
 It introduces new API objects in an existing Kubernetes cluster (which is called **garden** cluster) in order to use them for the management of end-user Kubernetes clusters (which are called **shoot** clusters).
 These shoot clusters are described via [declarative cluster specifications](https://github.com/gardener/gardener/blob/master/example/90-shoot.yaml) which are observed by the controllers.
 They will bring up the clusters, reconcile their state, perform automated updates and make sure they are always up and running.

-To accomplish these tasks reliably and to offer a certain quality of service, Gardener controls the main components of a Kubernetes cluster (etcd, API server, controller manager, scheduler).
+To accomplish these tasks reliably and to offer a high quality of service, Gardener controls the main components of a Kubernetes cluster (etcd, API server, controller manager, scheduler).
 These so-called *control plane* components are hosted in Kubernetes clusters themselves (which are called **seed** clusters).
 This is the main difference compared to many other OSS cluster provisioning tools: The shoot clusters do not have dedicated master VMs.
-Instead, the control plane is deployed as a native Kubernetes workload into the seeds.
+Instead, the control plane is deployed as a native Kubernetes workload into the seeds (the architecture is commonly referred to as kubeception or inception design).
 This does not only effectively reduce the total cost of ownership but also allows easier implementations for "day-2 operations" (like cluster updates or robustness) by relying on all the mature Kubernetes features and capabilities.

+Gardener reuses the identical Kubernetes design to span a scalable multi-cloud and multi-cluster landscape.
+Such familiarity with known concepts has proven to quickly ease the initial learning curve and accelerate developer productivity:
+* Kubernetes API Server = Gardener API Server
+* Kubernetes Controller Manager = Gardener Controller Manager
+* Kubernetes Scheduler = Gardener Scheduler
+* Kubelet = Gardenlet
+* Pod = Shoot cluster

-Please find more information regarding the concepts and a detailed description of the architecture in our [Gardener Wiki](https://github.com/gardener/documentation/wiki/Architecture) and our [blog post on kubernetes.io](https://kubernetes.io/blog/2018/05/17/gardener/).
+Please find more information regarding the concepts and a detailed description of the architecture in our [Gardener Wiki](https://github.com/gardener/documentation/wiki/Architecture) and our blog posts on kubernetes.io: [Gardener - the Kubernetes Botanist (17.5.2018)](https://kubernetes.io/blog/2018/05/17/gardener/) and [Gardener Project Update (2.12.2019)](https://kubernetes.io/blog/2019/12/02/gardener-project-update/).

 ----